siAyush/siAyush/README.md

 ---------
 > work as a fullstack dev as my day job
 > learning low-level and systems programming
-> can code in c, go, js, ts python,
+> can code in c, go, js, ts python
 ```

 <!-- <picture> -->